Sunlight, UV Light & Wine Storage

 TL:DR

 When it comes to protecting your wine collection, UV light is something to be concerned about.
 Make sure you protect your collection from the harmful effects of sunlight with any of our wine coolers or wine cabinets that all have UV resistant glass doors or solid doors.
-Look at our wine fridge selection to see how we can help you protect your wine from UV rays.
+Look at our selection of wine fridges to see how we can help you protect your wine from UV rays.

 Sarah newton